Shopify/ruby-style-guide/README.md

 ## Comments

+* Good comments focuses on the reader of the code, by helping them understand the code.
+The reader may not have the same understanding, experience and knowledge as you.
+As a writer, take this into account.

+* A big problem with comments is that they can get out of sync with the code easily.
+When refactoring code, refactor the surrounding comments are refactored as well.

-* Comments longer than a word are capitalized and use punctuation.
+* Write good copy, and use proper capitalization and punctuation.

+* Focus on **why** your code is the way it is if this is not obvious, not **how** your code works.

 * Avoid superfluous comments.

-* If you really need them, could you instead clarify your code?
+If they are about how your code works, should you clarify your code instead?

+* For a good discussion on the costs and benefits of comments, see http://c2.com/cgi/wiki?CommentCostsAndBenefits.

 ## Classes & Modules